 The bank accomplishes documentations and makes disbursements with utmost care to reduce the potential credit risk.
 The disbursement authority is given to the branches within approved limit after the completion of necessary documentation.
+This task of complition of documentation is done by credit administration department under the CRM dividion of the Bank.
 Furthermore, the bank constantly monitors clients' repayment behaviors, fulfillment of conditions given before disbursement and compliance of covenants in post disbursement period.